CyVerse-learning-materials/SciApps_guide/bsa.rst

   3. Leave others as defaults, then click the "Submit Job" button.

   4. Once COMPLETED, click the **Visualization** 'eye' icon for **ems_filter-1.2** in the History panel to bring up its outputs.
 Select **vaf_plot.view.tgz** from the list of outputs, then click **Visualize**, you will be directed to a visualization interface built with `Shiny <https://shiny.rstudio.com/>`_.
-The vaf plot displays the allele frequency at each loci.
-The non_synonymous SNPs are marked as red circles in the plot, and displayed in the table with the associated gene ids and other information.
+The vaf plot displays the allele frequency at each locus.
+The non_synonymous SNPs are marked as red circles in the plot and displayed in the table with the associated gene ids and other information.

      |ems_view|